convenient/hyper-dimensional-mazes/README.md

 2D and 3D mazes can have their graphs rendered using OpenGl.
 3D mazes render like a stacked 2D maze, however it's difficult to see the solution happening "inside" the maze so only the 3D solution is included in this document.

-I tried [TODO LINK] to build a renderer for a 4 dimensional maze, however what I saw didn't make much sense.
+I briefly tried to build a renderer for a 4 dimensional maze, however what I saw didn't make much sense.
 I suspect this is expected unless you slip LSD in your tea.

 # Algorithm Implementations